November 16, 2020

 If you find you like the workouts and want to do them like Tracy Anderson then you’ll want to invest in some light ankle weights (I suggest you start with 1 lbs.) and light dumbbells (1-3 lbs.).

-Tracy sells branded equipment but I’ve been using my own (purchased on Amazon) and it’s fine.
+Tracy sells branded equipment but we’ve been using our own and it’s fine.

-You will burn a different amount of calories than I do.
+You will burn a different amount of calories than we do.
 Calorie-burn is very individual based on a lot of factors unique to each person.

-I like to track the number of calories I burn and report it in my reviews as a reference number for you.
-I wear a heart rate monitor that’s paired with a chest strap and sensor when I exercise.
+We like to track the number of calories we burn and report it in our reviews as a reference number for you.
+We wore a heart rate monitor paired with a chest strap and sensor when we did several of the workouts to track our calories.

-I burn around 300 calories (on average) doing the advanced workouts and less for each of the shorter workouts.
+We burned around 300 calories (on average) doing the advanced (60 minute) workouts and less for each of the shorter workouts.

-In my opinion, the workouts in the Online Studio are for women who like low-impact workouts that emphasize toning.
+In our opinion, the workouts in the Online Studio are for women who like low-impact workouts that emphasize toning.

 If you love dance workouts, Pilates, or barre routines then you’ll most likely enjoy these workouts.